 Based on receipt of all requirements, a total Applicant Score is derived for consideration of admission to DCAD.
-DCAD evaluates the applicant holistically based on said score (up to 50 for the portfolio; up to 25 for both the essay and transcript for a score up to 100).
+DCAD evaluates the applicant holistically based on said score.

 International Students

 Non-U.S. citizens living abroad are encouraged to contact DCAD one year in advance of their projected start semester to complete admission procedures specific to international students, which consist of: